duinomaker/HexoBlog/source/CM/exercises/1/index.md

 We already know $n$ straight lines define $L_n=\frac{n(n+1)}2+1$ regions on a plane, and when the $n$-th line is added in, $n$ new areas are created.

-Let the zig-zags be extremely narrow to be seen as straight lines.
+Let the zig-zags be extremely narrow to be seen as straight lines to some extent.
 So when the $n$-th zig-zag is added in, $n$ new areas are created in “the straight line manner”.

-We could also see that when two zig-zags intersect, $8$ new areas are created around their “intersection”, in the way shown below:
+We could also see that when two zig-zags intersect, $8$ new areas are created “around their intersection”, in the way shown below:

 <figure class="image">
 <img src="/images/CM/exercises-1_1.jpg" class="image illustration" />